Metz: Celebrations and events

-Sports
+Sport

 Metz is home to the Football Club of Metz (FC Metz), a football association club in Ligue 1, the highest division of French football (as of 2019–2020 season).
 FC Metz has won three times the Ligue 2 (1935, 2007 and 2014), twice the Coupe de France (in 1984 and 1988) and the French League Cup (in 1986 and 1996), and was French championship runner-up in 1998.
 FC Metz has also gained recognition in France and Europe for its successful youth academy, winning the Gambardella Cup 3 times in 1981, 2001 and 2010.
 The Saint-Symphorien stadium has been the home of FC Metz since the creation of the club.

 Metz Handball is a Handball club.
 Metz Handball has won the French Women's First League championship 23 times, the Women's France Cup nine times, and the French Women's League Cup eight times.
 The Metz Arena has been the home of Metz Handball since 2002.

 Since 2003, Metz has been home to the Moselle Open, an ATP World Tour 250 tournament played on indoor hard courts, which usually takes place in September.

 Education

 High schools

 Metz has numerous high schools, including the Fabert High School and the Lycée of Communication.
-Some of these institutions offer higher education programs such as classes préparatoires (undergraduate school) or BTS (technician certificate).
+Some of these institutions offer higher education courses such as classes préparatoires (undergraduate school) or BTS (technician certificate).

 University of Lorraine

-Metz is also home to the University of Lorraine (often abbreviated as UdL).

-The university is divided into two university centers, one in Metz (material sciences, technology and management) and one in Nancy (biological sciences, health care, administration and management).
+Metz is also home to the University of Lorraine (often abbreviated as UL).
+The university is divided into two university centers, one in Metz (material sciences, technology and management) and one in Nancy (biological sciences, health care, administration, management and law).
 The University of Lorraine, which ranks in 2016 among the top 15 of French universities and among the top 300 of universities in the world according to the 2016 Academic Ranking of World Universities, has a student body of over 55,000 and offers 101 accredited research centers organized in 9 research areas and 8 doctoral colleges.